- A

 Joint Pain?
 Enjoy Pain Free Movement With Natural Arthritis Fighters!

 This large-scale, controlled, scientific study showed that glucosamine sulfate might actually reverse arthritis damage.
-People taking this supplement reported a dramatic reduction in pain and a huge increase in joint mobility, sometimes in a few weeks.
+People taking this supplement reported a dramatic reduction in joint pain and a huge increase in joint mobility, sometimes in a few weeks.
 Even more dramatic, X-rays show arthritis damage actually being reversed!

 Well, the evidence showing that this supplement-glucosamine sulfate-is effective in combating osteoarthritis continues to build.
 Nine medical centers around the country are currently participating in the National Institutes of Health (NIH) four-year study- the biggest study ever on glucosamine and chondroitin sulfate-which is targeted at the treatment of osteoarthritis of the knee.
 And based on past studies, we're sure the outcome will be positive.